 (NAH-RAH'-TEE-OH)

-Through the Narratio learning community, you will learn to interpret, analyze, and respond to narratives in many forms, including literature, film, and other media.
-ENGL 113C Literature & Diversity prompts you to survey modes of storytelling as expressed in a variety of media and across multiple cultural traditions, and examines how authors and filmmakers use employ narrative as a form of cultural and artistic expression.
-Through MDIA 140C Media Literacy, you will explore the grammars and methods that underpin media messages, the motives for those who create media messages, and how media frames decision-making.
+Through the Narratio learning community, you will learn to interpret, analyze and respond to narratives in many forms, including literature, film and other media.
+ENGL 113C Literature & Diversity prompts you to survey modes of storytelling as expressed in a variety of media and across multiple cultural traditions, and examines how authors and filmmakers employ narrative as a form of cultural and artistic expression.
+Through MDIA 140C Media Literacy, you will explore the grammars and methods that underpin media messages, the motives for those who create media messages and how media frames decision-making.

 (OR'-BIS)

-The Orbis learning community draws on fictional, dramatic, and poetic works of the late 19th and 20th centuries, as well as some film, and on authors from various countries in Europe, North and South America, the Middle East and Africa, and highlights the issues of Human Rights, pluralism, and diversity, and the cultural shift from high modernism to the postmodern.
-As formerly marginalized writers move in toward the center, it emphasizes the expressions of new voices, the raising of new questions and the affirming of new representations and visions of "reality."
+The Orbis learning community draws on fictional, dramatic, poetic and cinematic works of the late 19th and 20th centuries, authored by those from various countries in Europe, North and South America, the Middle East and Africa.
+These works highlight the issues of Human Rights, pluralism and diversity, and the cultural shift from high modernism to the postmodern.
+As formerly marginalized writers move in toward the center, this community emphasizes the expressions of new voices, the raising of new questions and the affirming of new representations and visions of "reality."

 Ask better questions; work toward more satisfying answers.